-Celebrating Thanksgiving in France can be a bit of a challenge as it's an American and Canadian holiday.
-The French do not celebrate Thanksgiving even though many French settled in North America.
+Celebrating Thanksgiving in France as the French do not celebrate Thanksgiving even though many French settled in North America.

-The traditional story of Thanksgiving is that the special meal was prepared as a thank you to the Indian people for the ingredients and cooking methods they taught the newcomers.
+The traditional story of Thanksgiving, as celebrated as part of the American and Canadian holiday, is that the special meal was prepared as a thank you to the Indian people for the ingredients and cooking methods they taught the newcomers.
 Turkey, corn, and sweet potatoes, native to the area where they settled, became the center of this traditional meal.

 But if you are an ex-pat living in France or are planning a visit during that time, you can still indulge in turkey day.

 If you plan a Thanksgiving feast for your French friends, don’t be surprised if they have no idea what the holiday is about.